david-lev/pywa/docs/source/content/flows/overview.rst

 When you reading the official docs it's looks very intimidating, but in fact it's quite simple (by PyWa 😉).

-    For a real world example, you can check out the `Sign up Flow Example <../examples/sign_up_flow.html>`_.

-The Flows are seperated to 4 parts:
+The Flows are separated into 4 parts:

 - Creating Flow
 - Sending Flow